ffich/Modbus_TCP_Client/README.md

 🧪 Optional Modbus Server Simulator
 The flow includes a disabled Modbus Server node that can act as a local simulator for testing without physical hardware.

+🔌 Arduino Opta as Modbus TCP Server

+This dashboard can be tested using a custom Modbus TCP server implementation running on Arduino Opta.
+The Opta exposes coils and registers mapped exactly for this client flow, allowing you to:
+- simulate real industrial I/O,
+- test Modbus reads/writes end-to-end,
+- validate timing and communication reliability,
+- use Opta as an embedded PLC-class Modbus server.

+This makes the project a complete setup:
+Node-RED Modbus Client ↔ Arduino Opta Modbus Server

 🖥️ Dashboard Layout